tom-howard/ros/content/amr31001/lab2.md

 First, let's look at our robot's *odometry* system, and what this is useful for.

 > Odometry is the use of data from motion sensors to estimate change in position over time.
-It is used in robotics by some legged or wheeled robots to estimate their position relative to a starting location.
-[Wikipedia[^wiki]]
+It is used in robotics by some legged or wheeled robots to estimate their position relative to a starting location. [^wiki]

 [^wiki]: https://en.wikipedia.org/wiki/Odometry

 Our robot can keep track of its position (and orientation) as it moves around.
 It does this using data from two sources:

-1. Wheel encoders: Our robot has two wheels, each is equipped with an encoder that measures the number of rotations that the wheel makes.
+1. **Wheel encoders**: Our robot has two wheels, each is equipped with an encoder that measures the number of rotations that the wheel makes.
-1. An Inertial Measurement Unit (IMU): Using accelerometers, gyroscopes and compasses, the IMU can monitor the linear and angular velocity of the robot, and which direction it is heading, at all times.
+1. An **Inertial Measurement Unit (IMU)**: Using accelerometers, gyroscopes and compasses, the IMU can monitor the linear and angular velocity of the robot, and which direction it is heading, at all times.

 This data is published to a ROS Topic called `/odom`.

 #### Exercise 1: Exploring Odometry Data {#ex1}

-In the previous lab, we used some ROS commands to identify and interrogate active topics on the ROS network, let's give that another go now.
+In the previous lab we used some ROS commands to identify and interrogate active topics on the ROS network, let's give that another go now, but on the `/odom` topic this time.

 1. Open up a new terminal instance on the laptop (by pressing `Ctrl+Alt+T`, or clicking the Terminal App desktop icon, as you did before).
 We’ll call this one **TERMINAL 1**.